hannesgnann-hub/easyalias/mac_src/README.md

 - automatically generate an `aliases.zsh` file for your terminal
 - connect itself to `~/.zshrc` on first Tauri startup
 - dismiss status messages manually or let them close automatically after three seconds
-- build and run multi-step Automations (shell commands and timed waits) in a chosen working directory
+- build and run multi-step Automations (shell commands and timed waits) in a chosen working directory, with favorites, groups, a 30-day Trash, and portable JSON backup
+- schedule an automation at a fixed time or that day's local sunrise/sunset via `launchd`, so it runs even when EasyAlias is closed
+- assign a global keyboard shortcut to an automation and trigger it from anywhere while EasyAlias runs
+- switch appearance between Light, Dark, and System, toggle alias suggestions, and start hidden at login from the Settings view
+- keep running in the macOS menu bar after the window is closed, reachable from a tray menu
 - link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

 ![EasyAlias macOS alias manager](../docs/assets/v2/start.png)